 “Music is exciting.
 It is thrilling to be with a group of people creating the same piece of music.
 You are part of a great, powerful, vibrant entity.
 Music is important.
 It says things your heart can’t say any other way, and in a language everyone speaks.”
 Dan Rather — CBS News

 What age should I start my child on violin or cello?

 Part of the Suzuki philosophy is an early start.
 Just as children start speaking their native language at an early age, they can start developing the skills needed to play music then, too.
 The average age for a beginner string student is 3-5.
 Students are required to be potty trained, but lessons can begin as early as 3.
-(Students younger than 4 are encouraged to take an early childhood music education class first, such as Kindermusic or Music Together.)
+(Students younger than 4 are encouraged to take the Suzuki Early Childhood Education Class (information can be found under Classes and Ensembles).

 How much time will it take?

 Private lessons start at 30 minutes per week (45 minutes for shared/group beginner lessons).
 As the student progresses, lesson time increases to 45 minutes, then 1 hour.
 Additionally, group classes are another 30-45 minutes per week.
 Daily home practice time with the parent should mirror the lesson time, at least in the early stages.
 When the student becomes more advanced, they may choose to practice more than an hour daily, but by that time they will have developed the skills needed to practice on their own.

 Private lesson fees are set by the individual teacher, but you can plan to invest about $150-200 per month for tuition.

 First, consult your teacher for proper sizing and recommendations.
 Visit our Resources page for a list of recommended sources.
 Rentals usually cost about $30/month, purchases can go from several hundred to several thousand dollars.
 (Keep in mind that instruments need to be kept in good shape for successful study, so that violin you found in Grandma’s basement or the great deal on eBay might cost you more to restore than just renting a good-quality instrument!)